rohitreddynagareddy/techietalksai/misc/Zero-to-Hero-Tutorial-for-Nextjs-TypeScript-Tailwind-CSS/new-tutorial/step1/README.md

-# Step 1 - Basic Next.js + API\n\nThis step demonstrates a basic Next.js project with TypeScript, including a simple API route and a page using Tailwind CSS via CDN.\n\n- Next.js page at / (pages/index.tsx)\n- API route at /api/hello (pages/api/hello.ts)\n- Tailwind CSS loaded via CDN in the page head\n\nTo run locally:\n\n1.
-Install dependencies: npm install\n2.
-Run development server: npm run dev\n3.
-Open http://localhost:3000 to see the page\n4.
-Open http://localhost:3000/api/hello to see the API response JSON\n\nThis step is the foundation for later steps that will add more features.\n
+# Step 1 - Basic Next.js + API

+This step demonstrates a basic Next.js project with TypeScript, including a simple API route and a page using Tailwind CSS via CDN.

+- Next.js page at / (pages/index.tsx)
+- API route at /api/hello (pages/api/hello.ts)
+- Tailwind CSS loaded via CDN in the page head

+To run locally:

+1. Install dependencies: npm install
+2. Run development server: npm run dev
+3. Open http://localhost:3000 to see the page
+4. Open http://localhost:3000/api/hello to see the API response JSON

+This step is the foundation for later steps that will add more features.